DiscoveryDNA/neutral_sequence_generator/README.md

   that are most involved in drosophila development.
 To create your own motif_pfm folder download pfm from JASPAR database, I had to modify these by deleting all words and letters before the position frequencies.

+## control_seqs

+There are three different types of control sequences:
+- There are 500 random sequence files that were generated with no TFBS motifs.
+These are the neutral_XXX.fa files.

+- There are 2000 sequence files that were generated with a motif probability of .25 for each motif.
+Meaning there are 500 of each of four motifs, where that motif is at a probability of .25 and the rest are at 0.
+These are named freq_0.25XYYY.fa Where the 0.25 represents the probability.
+X represents which motif it is in the list of motifs and YYY represents which number of the 500 it is.

+- There are a large number of sequences that had systematically generated motif probabilities.
+The probability of each motif was able to be controlled independently.
+Each motif was cycled through a probability ranging from .01-.1.
+These are named freqrange_X_Y_W_Z.fa Where each letter represents the percent probability that the motif appears in the sequence.

 ## References

 Estrada J, Ruiz-Herrero T, Scholes C, Wunderlich Z, DePace AH (2016)